-Funding cal Input

-Category Quantitative Data MPO/RPO

-Input Input

-Regional Impact Cost Effectiveness = 25% Measurement of the trips generated by the project in 10 years compared to the cost of the project to NCDOT (annualized by the lifespan of the project).
-Demand/Density = 20% Measurement of the total operating hours of the system in 10 years compared to the service area population for the system.
-Efficiency = 15% Measurement of the number of vehicles in maximum service by the system compared to the total number of vehicles in the fleet (utilization ratio).
-Impact = 10% Measurement of the number trips generated by the project in 10 years.
-Total = 70% (Division Engineer and Local Input Points account for remaining 30%) 15%

-Division Needs Cost Effectiveness = 15% Measurement of the total projected passenger trips compared to the cost of the project to the state and lifespan of the project.
+Funding isit Scoring (Demand Response) Local Input Category Quantitative Data Division MPO/RPO Input Input Regional Impact Cost Effectiveness = 25% Measurement of the total projected passenger trips compared to the cost of the project to the state and lifespan of the project.
+Demand/Density = 20% Measurement of the number of service hours devoted to the project compared to the service population.
+Efficiency = 15% Measurement of the vehicle utilization ratio.
+Impact = 10% Measurement of the number trips affected by the project.
+Total = 70% (Division Engineer and Local Input Points account for remaining 30%) 15% 15% Division Needs Cost Effectiveness = 15% Measurement of the total projected passenger trips compared to the cost of the project to the state and lifespan of the project.
 Demand/Density = 15% Measurement of the number of service hours devoted to the project compared to the service population.
 Efficiency = 10% Measurement of the vehicle utilization ratio.
 Impact = 10% Measurement of the number trips affected by the project.
 Total = 50% (Division Engineer and Local Input Points account for remaining 50%) 25% 25%